 Emergency loans will be issued to students who are currently fully registered:

 Both postgraduate and international students are expected to have made sufficient provision for their studies prior to beginning the year of study.
 We recommend these students make an appointment with a Student Adviser via the self-referral form online prior to applying for an emergency loan.

 You may apply for an emergency loan for assistance with:

 Emergency loans are distributed in relation to national standards for expenditure (composite living costs) set to give you a basic amount to cover food, travel and essential expenses such as utility bills by the National Association of Student Money Advisers (NASMA).
 For a single student with no dependents, this is £96 for 2022/23.

 We are unable to issue a loan for more than two week's living costs at any one time.

 If you require a larger amount of money, we suggest that you make an appointment with one of our Student Advisers via the self-referral form online who may be able to offer alternative support, as they are the first point of contact for advice on a range of issues, which include financial support and housing advice.

 Students are expected to have made reasonable adjustments to their lifestyles to ensure appropriate budgeting measures are in place.

 Once the loan has been given it will appear as a debt to the University on your account until it is repaid.

-You'll receive an invoice from the Fees Office, which will explain how to repay the loan.
-We won't charge you interest on the loan but you'll be expected to repay the loan as soon as you receive the first instalment of your Student Loan or NHS Bursary, usually within four weeks and need to repay it before you can re-enrol or graduate.
+You will receive an invoice from the Fees Office, which will explain how to repay the loan.
+We won't charge you interest on the loan, but you'll be expected to repay the loan within 4 weeks.

 Failure to repay may result in your details being passed to a debt collection agency working on behalf of the University, and future applications may be refused.